-How to claim the free early education and childcare Click to get info
+How to claim the Universal 15 hours for 3 and 4-year-olds Click to get info

-You do not need to apply for the free childcare for your child.
-Your childcare provider will claim the FEEE funding on your behalf directly from Waltham Forest Council.
+You do not need to apply for the universal 15 hours of free childcare for your child.
+Your childcare provider will claim the funding on your behalf directly from Waltham Forest Council.

-All three and four-year-olds are entitled to 570 hours of free early education per year.
+All 3 and 4-year-olds are entitled to 570 hours of free early education per year.
 It’s usually taken as 15 hours a week over 38 weeks of the year (split into three terms).

 National limits are set by the government about how the free sessions can be offered meaning that: